porismltd/open-standards/docs/techniques.md

 * Child area(s) of a type which is contained by the type of the area being defined

 If areas are not defined by a reliable third party (such as ONS), you need to define them yourself with, as a minimum, the above properties.
 This is often the case for organisational sub-divisions within local authorities, such as children’s services areas or town centres.
-It is also the case for ‘natural’ neighbourhoods, which reflect real-life communities based on geographies that don’t conform to official boundaries.
+It is also the case for 'natural' neighbourhoods, which reflect real-life communities based on geographies that don’t conform to official boundaries.

-The [Natural Neighbourhoods](http://neighbourhoods.esd.org.uk/) tool, described in (‘Defining your own areas’)[link to it], allows anyone to record their own areas as open data and to relate them to other official and unofficial areas.
+The [Natural Neighbourhoods](http://neighbourhoods.esd.org.uk/) tool, described in [Defining your own areas](tools#defining-your-own-areas), allows anyone to record their own areas as open data and to relate them to other official and unofficial areas.

 ### URI sets and registers

 We need consistent ways of defining identifying the same things referenced in different data sources when they are combined and compared.
 This is essential to data merged from over 50 publishers in the LG Inform reporting tool and its accompanying API.
 It also applies to data published according to schemas for local authority spending, election results, brownfield land, etc., where data consumers need to be able to interpret references (or local authorities, parliamentary parties, areas, etc.) and link them to data with the same references in other dataset.

 Hence, the UK Government has approved the standard for [persistent resolvable identifiers](https://www.gov.uk/government/publications/open-standards-for-government/persistent-resolvable-identifiers), promoting URLs as identifiers which resolve to pages describing the thing they identify.
-This is in the same vein as W3C’s ‘[Cool URIs for the Semantic Web](https://www.w3.org/TR/cooluris/)’ which describes the URI that uniquely defines something and, in a web browser, resolves to a page which describes that thing.
-The Government also published the ‘[Designing URI sets for the UK public sector](https://www.gov.uk/government/publications/designing-uri-sets-for-the-uk-public-sector)’ guidance.
+This is in the same vein as W3C's ['Cool URIs for the Semantic Web'](https://www.w3.org/TR/cooluris/) which describes the URI that uniquely defines something and, in a web browser, resolves to a page which describes that thing.
+The Government also published the ['Designing URI sets for the UK public sector'](https://www.gov.uk/government/publications/designing-uri-sets-for-the-uk-public-sector) guidance.

-URIs are fundamental to Linked Data techniques whereby all data is defined by triples of subject-predicate-object (e.g. mySchool-hasCatchementArea-myVillage).
+URIs are fundamental to Linked Data techniques whereby all data is defined by triples of subject-predicate-object (e.g. mySchool-hasCatchmentArea-myVillage).
 Every subject, predicate (or property) and object is given by a URI or a basic data type (such as text or a number).
 But even when data is not expressed in [5-star Linked Data](http://5stardata.info/en/) format as triples, URIs are important to provide unambiguous identifiers.

-The term ‘URI set’ defines a collection of identifiers which may be grouped in a register of tangible things (e.g. schools, areas, countries, etc.) or in a concept scheme that defines a taxonomy of abstract concepts. ((‘URI sets referenced in this document’)[link to it] gives a list of URI sets referenced by English local government.)
+The term 'URI set' defines a collection of identifiers which may be grouped in a register of tangible things (e.g. schools, areas, countries, etc.) or in a concept scheme that defines a taxonomy of abstract concepts. ([URI sets referenced in this document](appendices#referenced-schemas) gives a list of URI sets referenced by English local government.)

 Each concept scheme contains a list of concepts, each of which has a URI and is linked to the scheme and other concepts using properties defined by the SKOS standard.

 The Natural Neighbourhoods tool assigns a URI to each area type and each area.
 The URIs resolve in a browser to representations on a map and other tabs of the web page present properties as text and links.
-‘Same as’ relationships link to URIs for the same area types and areas maintained by other organisations, such as UK Office of National Statistics URIs from `statistics.gov.uk`.
+'Same as' relationships link to URIs for the same area types and areas maintained by other organisations, such as ONS URIs from `statistics.gov.uk`.

 The UK Government’s Government Digital Service (GDS) is introducing [registers](https://registers.cloudapps.digital/registers) for commonly referenced things, such as [English local authorities](https://local-authority-eng.register.gov.uk/) and [countries](https://country.register.gov.uk/).
 These may not be queried as Linked Data but the registers and each of their entries (e.g. [Birmingham City Council](https://local-authority-eng.register.gov.uk/record/BIR), [The Gambia](https://country.register.gov.uk/record/GM), etc.) has a URI that resolves to a descriptive web page and other formats.

-(‘Schemas referencing specific URI sets’)[link to it] lists schemas developed by co-operation between Porism, the LGA and iStandUK defining formats for open data with fields that must be populated from given URI sets.
+[Schemas referencing specific URI sets](appendices#schemas-referencing-specific-uri-sets) lists schemas developed by co-operation between Porism, the LGA and iStandUK defining formats for open data with fields that must be populated from given URI sets.

 #### URI sets vs. encoded lists

 URI sets should be used for lists that are long, likely to change frequently and referenced in multiple datasets that there is potential for linking.

 Encoded lists are small lists of terms (e.g. status codes) that are mainly relevant just to one dataset and will not change frequently.
-Encoded lists can be built into a schema rather than being referenced as an external set (sometimes referred to as a ‘scheme’).
+Encoded lists can be built into a schema rather than being referenced as an external set (sometimes referred to as a 'scheme').

 ### Taxonomies